chris-cozy/TruckerApp/README.md

 Christopher Sanders - This is my first commit.
 Sam Sprenkle - This is my first commit.
 Jordan Towery - This is my first commit.
+Kyle Kissane - This is my first commit.